StrongPC123/Far-Cry-1-Source-Full/README.txt

   You may, free of charge, download and use the SDK to develop a modified CryTek game (published by Ubisoft) running on the CryEngine 1.
-You may distribute your modified CryTek game in CryEngine 1 and object code form, but only for free/
+You may distribute your modified CryTek game in CryEngine 1 and object code form, but only for free.
-Terms of use for CryTek's games are found in the Steam Subscriber Agreement located here: https://www.cryengine.com/ce-terms
+Terms of use for CryTek's games are found in the Subscriber Agreement located here: https://www.cryengine.com/ce-terms

   You may copy, modify, and distribute the SDK and any modifications you make to the